From The Giants Campaign, a novel

 He went downstairs and surveyed his apartment.
-When Steve was ten, his parents had given him the entire daylight basement to occupy, and while he’d done his best to clutter his living area, he hadn’t quite achieved the effect of full occupancy.
-Picture windows dominated the east wall, but the sun had retreated far into the backyard, leaving the den in heavy shade.
+Picture windows dominated the east wall, but the sun had retreated far into the backyard, leaving the basement in heavy shade.
 At the bottom of the stairs, Steve flipped the switch to the fluorescents, and the ballasts flickered awake with a sullen glow.
+When Steve was ten, his parents had given him the entire daylight basement, and while he’d done his best to clutter his living area, he hadn’t quite achieved the effect of full occupancy.
 A ten-foot square of green shag carpet drifted on a sea of concrete.
-Against the west wall, next to his bathroom door, a full refrigerator emitted a congested hum.
+Against the wall opposite the window view, next to his bathroom door, a full refrigerator emitted a congested hum.
 And directly across the room, by the arch that led to his bedroom, a scarred oak dining table was strewn with lead warrior figures and plastic dice.
-The seats around the table were oddly matched: a couple of office swivel chairs, black and brown, covered in vinyl and another, green-gold upholstered one.
+The seats around the table were oddly matched: a couple of office swivel chairs, black and brown, covered in vinyl and another, a green-gold upholstered one.
 The stack of the original dining chairs gathered dust under the window.

-Over the table hung the album cover for a band called Molly Hatchet.
+On the wall over the gaming table hung the album cover for a band called Molly Hatchet.
 The cover was Rei’s idea: he referred to Frank Frazetta’s axe-wielding “Death Dealer” — a sinister horseman lifting a wicked axe, face shadowed in a horned helmet — as their “mascot.”

 Below the back lawn, the slope dropped off to a view of Portland, the Willamette River winding among its sun-shot towers.
 The sky, cirrus-painted, had gone an orange pink, and fifty miles away the upper glaciers of Mount Hood’s conical spire flared like a beacon.
 Just visible to the north over the distant arch of the Fremont suspension bridge, the rounder dome of Mount St. Helens shone under a veil of what might have been either cloud or ash.
 For the first time in over a hundred and twenty years, several minor eruptions had shaken the mountain, and now only researchers were allowed within a wide quarantine zone around it.